Giorgi Bezhanishvili

-Giorgi Bezhanishvili (born 16 November 1998) is an Austrian-Georgian professional basketball player for the Windy City Bulls of the NBA G League.
+Giorgi Bezhanishvili (born 16 November 1998) is an Austrian-Georgian professional basketball player for Satria Muda Bandung of the Indonesian Basketball League (IBL).
 He played college basketball for the Illinois Fighting Illini.

 Early life

 Bezhanishvili was born in Rustavi, Georgia on 16 November 1998.
 In 2002, Bezhanishvili's mother Lali emigrated to Vienna, Austria by way of Prague, Czech Republic in search of work due to economic hardships in Georgia that resulted from the dissolution of the Soviet Union.
 As a result, when Bezhanishvili was 3 he and his older brother Davit moved in with their grandparents.
 As a child, Bezhanishvili's hobbies included basketball and dancing.
 At the age of 10, he placed second in classical dance in a national competition.
 When he was 14, Bezhanishvili moved to Vienna to be with his mother.
 In 2016, Bezhanishvili became a naturalized citizen of Austria.
 Bezhanishvili has learned to speak English, Georgian, German, and Russian.